 "We bought it in repaired state, so it meant that we could concentrate on the garden and the interiors."

-Maynard, who writes a gardening-tip column for Gardens Illustrated, and his partner, William Collinson, bought Allt-y-bela and five surrounding acres of soft, rolling pasture and woodlands five years ago.
+Maynard, who writes a gardening-tip column for Gardens Illustrated, and his partner, William Collinson, own Allt-y-bela and five surrounding acres of soft, rolling pasture and woodlands.
 Before that, they had spent 15 years living at Guanock House, a 16th-century manor near Spalding, Lincolnshire, in the wide, flat farmlands of eastern England.
 “We were in this ocean of barley and corn; you felt very vulnerable,” says Maynard.
 There he created a jewel box of a formal garden, divided by high hedges into rooms and filled with color.
 “It was an oasis within the vast landscape, whereas at Allt-y-bela, I am celebrating the landscape, and I want the garden to be part of it.”

 Some of the charm of Allt-y-bela (a Welsh name that translates as “high wooded hillside of the wolf”) stems from the way the house has grown organically over the centuries to suit its inhabitants, with no overall “grand design” of dwelling place and outbuildings.
 It is more or less anchored by a slate-roof stone farmhouse built in the 15th century.
 In 1599, its wealthy inhabitant added a three-story tower, hoping to impress frequent passers-by on the adjacent, once-busy thoroughfare that is now little more than a footpath beside a dead-end country lane.
 And impressive Allt-y-bela is — the striking sum of its components made even more eye-catching by the tangerine-color lime wash the couple recently applied to its exterior.